Articles are inversely associated with inflectional case in Indo-European

 Abstract

-The relationship between inflectional case marking and the emergence of definite and indefinite articles has been widely invoked but rarely tested quantitatively.
-This study provides a large-scale statistical evaluation across 94 Indo-European languages.
-It uses Bayesian logistic regression models that account for phylogenetic and spatiotemporal autocorrelation and integrate over phylogenetic uncertainty.
+The relationship between inflectional case marking and the emergence of definite and indefinite articles has long been hypothesized but seldom examined quantitatively.
+This study presents a large-scale statistical analysis of the relationship across 94 Indo-European languages.
+Bayesian logistic regression models account for phylogenetic and spatiotemporal autocorrelation while integrating over phylogenetic uncertainty.
 The results establish a robust inverse association between case-inventory size and the presence of articles.
-Estimated probabilities indicate that lower case-inventory sizes are associated with higher probabilities of definite articles and, conditional on their presence, of indefinite articles.
+Estimated probabilities indicate that smaller case inventories are associated with higher probabilities of definite articles.
+A similar association holds for indefinite articles.
 The posterior median predicted probability exceeds 0.5 at four cases for definite articles and between three and four cases for indefinite articles.
 These thresholds correspond to reduced case inventories composed primarily of grammatical cases.
-The presence of a definite article further increases the probability of an indefinite article independent of case-inventory size.
+Even after accounting for case-inventory size, the presence of a definite article is associated with a higher probability of an indefinite article.
 The analysis shows that the observed association is compatible with direct, mediated, and common-cause accounts and does not uniquely identify a causal pathway.
-The study sharpens the empirical basis of the debate and identifies the causal and evolutionary questions that remain open.
+These findings sharpen the empirical basis of the debate and identify the causal and evolutionary questions that remain open.

 Publication